didi/LogicFlow/sites/docs/docs/tutorial/basic-node.en-US.md

 LogicFlow defines the appearance of a node in three ways, namely **theme**, **custom node model**, **custom node view**.
 These three approaches are prioritized as `theme < custom node mod < custom node view`.Their differences：
 - Theme: defines common styles for all nodes of this base type, e.g. defines border color, width, etc. for all `rect` nodes.
-- Custom node model: defines the style of this registered type node.
+- Custom node model: Defines the data for this registered type of node, storing and managing attributes such as style, shape, and business-related information of the node.
-- Custom node view: defines the svg dom of this registered type node.
+- Custom node view: Defines the `SVG DOM` for this registered type of node, visualizing the data from the `model` based on its attributes, rendering the information into a graphical form visible to the user.

 :::warning
 Although `custom node view` has the highest priority and the most complete function, theoretically we can realize any effect we want through `custom node view`, but there are still some limitations in this way.<br>